Project Wildfell

 Located within the South Suffolk and North Essex Clayland National Character Area and adjacent to the River Pant, this scheme will enhance existing ancient woodland and create a complex habitat mosaic.

-The BNG scheme forms part of a wider environmental strategy alongside community outreach and woodland planting for carbon credits.
+The BNG scheme is part of a wider environmental strategy, alongside community outreach and woodland planting, aimed at generating carbon credits.

-The BNG scheme will generate over 340 biodiversity units consisting of woodland, scrub, ponds, individual trees, orchard, grassland, and hedgerows.
+The BNG scheme has generated 383.50 biodiversity units, comprising woodland, scrub, ponds, individual trees, orchards, grassland, and hedgerows.

 Developers can secure biodiversity units for the following habitat types: